Deccan sultanates: Bijapur Sultanate

 The Adil Shahis fought the Vijayanagara Empire, which lay to the south, across the Tungabhadra River, but fought the other Deccan sultanates as well.
-However, four of the five sultanates combined forces to decisively defeat Vijayanagar at the Battle of Talikota in 1565, after which the empire broke up, Bijapur seizing control of the Raichur Doab.
+Four of the five sultanates combined forces to decisively defeat Vijayanagara at the Battle of Talikota in 1565.
+After the battle, the empire broke up, and Bijapur seized control of the Raichur Doab.
 In 1619, the Adil Shahis conquered the neighbouring sultanate of Bidar, which was incorporated into their realm.

 Later in the 17th century, the Marathas revolted successfully under Shivaji's leadership, captured major parts of the sultanate, and its capital, Bijapur.
 The weakened sultanate was conquered by Aurangzeb in 1686 with the fall of Bijapur, bringing the dynasty to an end.